shway0/Gpt/drafts/act_I/chapter_05.md

 The assignments were standard expedition protocol, though Wei noted that his restriction to central position meant he would remain at base camp rather than accompanying any exploration team.
 This presented both limitation and opportunity—he would have less access to the ruins directly but more freedom to continue his internal practice without close observation.

-As the disciples dispersed to their evening duties, Wei became aware of a subtle change in the Wastes around them.
-The ambient spiritual energy, already distorted compared to the normal world, began shifting in patterns that seemed to respond to the expedition's presence.
-The crystallized formations surrounding their camp emitted faint luminescence that pulsed in rhythms similar to what Wei had observed in the formation where he encountered Sutra.

-"The ruins recognize kindred energy," Sutra explained.
-"Your beginning inversions create resonance with the lingering formations.
-Be cautious—others may notice if the response intensifies."

-Wei acknowledged this warning, carefully moderating his internal practice as he completed his evening tasks.
-The last thing he needed was to draw attention through unusual spiritual phenomena that others might connect to his presence.
+As the disciples dispersed to their evening duties, Wei found himself working alongside Dao, who had been unusually quiet since their shared experience at the crystal formation.
+They were tasked with securing the expedition's supplies against the Wastes' unpredictable elements.

+"Your eyes changed again earlier," Dao said suddenly, his voice low enough that only Wei could hear.
+"When you were working with Disciple Mei.
+I saw it from across the camp."

+Wei continued his work without pausing.
+"You're imagining things."

+"Don't lie to me," Dao hissed, grabbing Wei's arm and forcing him to make eye contact.
+"Whatever that thing in the crystal did to you, it's changing you.
+I can see it."

+Wei broke Dao's grip with a subtle movement, his strength surprising the other servant.
+"Be careful, Dao.
+Curiosity has consequences."

+"Is that a threat?"
+Dao's eyes narrowed.

+"A warning," Wei replied.
+"What I found in the Wastes isn't meant for everyone."

+"But it was meant for you?"
+Dao's voice carried a mixture of envy and suspicion.
+"A rootless servant with no cultivation potential?"

+"Perhaps that's exactly why," Wei said, returning to his work.
+"Now, either help me secure these supplies or leave me to finish alone."

+Dao hesitated, clearly wanting to press further but aware of the attention their conversation might draw.
+"This isn't over," he said finally, before reluctantly resuming his share of the work.

-As night fell over the camp, the ruins revealed new properties.
+As night deepened over the camp, the ruins revealed new properties.
 Structures that had appeared solid in daylight now showed ghostly luminescence, revealing architectural details that had been invisible before.
 Formations etched into the ancient buildings glowed with pale blue light, creating patterns that shifted and flowed like living things.

 From his position at the edge of camp, Wei observed Inner Disciple Feng and several outer disciples documenting these phenomena, their expressions revealing mixture of scientific curiosity and underlying unease.
 The ruins clearly operated according to principles that challenged their understanding of cultivation fundamentals.